OwenMyers/dsenv/README.md

     --build-arg ssh_pub_key="$(cat ~/.ssh/id_rsa.pub)" ./
 ```

-Important note: the way we are handling the github `ssh` credentials is safe in
+**Important note**: The way we are handling the github `ssh` credentials is not
-that the credentials will not be found in the image.
+safe in that the credentials will be in the built image.
+This is intentional.
+By allowing credentials in the image we can have a much more practical
+environment to work in.
+You can save an image and pass it around using `docker
+save ...` and `docker load` to keep and full working environment with you.
+Note that credentials will never be present in the repository itself.
+The repo
+will be public and absent of sensitive material.

 ## To Run